wbcmedia/wbcmedia.github.io/planet-of-the-dames-songs.md

 Hold me, kiss me, do what you will
 I want to feel that galactic thrill

-I'm captain Dan
+I'm a ladies man
 I'm a hot-blooded stallion
 Would you like to touch my shiny medallion
 Cruising round the stars
 In my flashy space-jag
-Would you like to join me for a lovely excursion
+Would you like to join me for a lovely day out

 Now that I'm free and I've learned I'm a Jedi
 Please don't say that we should say goodbye